-The Author of Many Books & With Paralysis.
+The Author of Many Books Stricken With Paralysis.

-HANTLYON, Mass., Aug. :6.-A?
-Dodge, better known as Gail Hamilton, the writer, who has been ill at her home here for some time, died last night.
+HAMILTON, Mass., Aug.
+16 .- Abigati Dodge, better known as Gail Hamilton, the writer, who has been ill at her home here for some time, died last night.
 Miss Dodge sustained a stroke of paralysis while sitting at the breakfast table yesterday morning.
-She became uncons remained so until her death.

-ing.
 She became unconscious and remained so until her death.

-Miss Mary Abigail Dodge, writer, biographer and controversialist, widely known under the pen name as Gail Hamilton, was a native of the town in which she died, having been born in 1830.
+remained so until her death.
+Miss Mary Abigail Dodge, writer, biographer and controversialist, widely known under the pen name as Gall Hamilton, was a native of the town in which she died, having been born in 1830.
 At the age of 10 years she went to Dr. Clark's private school in Cambridge.
 She was graduated from Ipswich academy at the age of 20.
 In 1851, she went to Harvard as assistant in the Hartford high school.
-She refused to take the customary examination, but was given the position without doing so.
-She was also instructor in physical science in this school for several years, and was substructor in physical science in this school for several years, and was subsequently governess in the family of Dr Gamaliel Bailey of Washington, D. C., the editor of the National Era, to which paper she became a contributor.
+She refused to take the customary ex-mination, but was given the position amination, but was given the position without doing so.
+She was also in-structor in physical science in this school for several years, and was subbequently governess in the family of Dr. Gamaliel Balley of Washington, D. C., the editor of the National Era, to which paper she became a contributor.
+In 1865-7, she was one of the editors